 The Government Code of the State of California provides for a legal debt limit of 15% of gross assessed valuation.
-However, this provision was enacted when assessed valuation was based upon 25% of market val
+However, this provision was enacted when assessed valuation was based upon 25% of market value.

-Effective with the 1981-92 fiscal year, each parcel is now assessed at 100% of market value (as of the most recent change in ownership for that parcel).
-The computation shown above, reflect a conversion of assessed
+Effective with the 1981-82 fiscal year, each parcel is now assessed at 100% of market value (as of the most recent change in ownership for that parcel).
+The computation shown above, reflect a conversion of assessed valuation data for each fiscal year from the current full valuation perspective, to the 25% level that was in effect at the time that the legal debt margin was enacted by the State of California for local governments located within the state.

-Table 19: Ratio of Outstanding Debt by Type Last Ten Fiscal Years
+Table 19: Ratio of Outstanding Debt by TypeLast Ten Fiscal Years